Tests and diagnosisBy Mayo Clinic Staff

 - Magnetic resonance imaging (MRI) of the uterus

-In some instances, your doctor may take a biopsy of endometrial tissue — a sample of cells from your uterine lining for testing — to verify that your abnormal uterine bleeding isn't associated with any other serious condition.
-However, such a biopsy won't help your doctor confirm a diagnosis of adenomyosis.
-The only way to be certain of adenomyosis is to examine uterine tissue using a microscope after removal of the uterus (hysterectomy).
+In some instances, your doctor may collect a sample of uterine tissue for testing (endometrial biopsy) to verify that your abnormal uterine bleeding isn't associated with any other serious condition.
+But, an endometrial biopsy won't help your doctor confirm a diagnosis of adenomyosis.
+The only way to be certain of adenomyosis is to examine the uterus after surgery to remove it (hysterectomy).

-Many women have other uterine diseases that cause signs and symptoms similar to adenomyosis, making adenomyosis more difficult to diagnose.
+Other uterine diseases can cause signs and symptoms similar to adenomyosis, making adenomyosis difficult to diagnose.
 Such conditions include fibroid tumors (leiomyomas), uterine cells growing outside the uterus (endometriosis) and growths in the uterine lining (endometrial polyps).
-Your doctor may diagnose adenomyosis only after he or she determines there are no other causes for your signs and symptoms.
+Your doctor may conclude that you have adenomyosis only after determining there are no other possible causes for your signs and symptoms.

 - Stewart EA.
 Uterine adenomyosis. http://www.uptodate.com/home.
 Accessed Jan.
 22, 2015.

 - Benacerraf BF, et al. Gynecologic Ultrasound: A Problem-Based Approach.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Jan.
 22, 2015

 - Uterine adenomyosis.
 The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/gynecology_and_obstetrics/benign_gynecologic_lesions/uterine_adenomyosis.html.
 Accessed Jan.
 22, 2015.